-After a leisurely breakfast, you'll have most of the morning to spend as you wish.
-Later, walk to Queenstown's Wharf, where you'll board the TSS Earnslaw, a historic steamship that first launched in 1912.
+Or, enjoy a leisurely breakfast and a morning to spend as you wish.
+You'll then walk to Queenstown's Wharf, where you'll board the TSS Earnslaw, a historic steamship that first launched in 1912.
 Cruise across Lake Wakatipu to Walter Peak Sheep Station for a guided farm tour.

 Since Captain Cook brought sheep to New Zealand in 1773, sheep farming has grown to be a mainstay of the country's economy.
 Today, New Zealand (with ten sheep for every person!) is the world's foremost producer of prized, strong wool.
 At Walter Peak, you'll learn about life on a Queenstown sheep farm, see sheepdogs run through their paces and watch a live sheep-shearing demonstration.
 To top off your visit, you'll enjoy a traditional English tea.

 You'll cruise back to Queenstown and arrive at the hotel mid-afternoon.
 Spend the balance of your afternoon as you please.
 Even if you are not inclined to ski, boat, raft, bungee jump, hang glide, horseback ride, or sky dive, you can have fun watching these activities and appreciating the incredible scenery all around you.

 The late afternoon is yours to spend as you please before rejoining your fellow travelers for an included dinner at your hotel.